srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

-**TODO - Work with Daren to define a new Exercise for an ASA job that actually makes sense.
+**TODO - Work with Daren to define a new Exercise for an ASA job that makes more sense.
 Consider what message data is available, including conveyor stopped.
 Maybe we could output to Service Bus Queue or trigger an Azure Function.
 We wouldn't even need to do anything with the Service Bus Queue output in this lab, just explain the purpose, and we could provide the code for the Azure Function that sends a text (or just have it do nothing)**